Reed-CompBio/spras/docs/prms/oi2.rst

 OmicsIntegrator2 prefers ``prize``s, but will take the union of ``sources`` and ``targets`` and set their 'prize' to 1 if ``prize`` is not specified.

-OmicsIntegrator2 does not consider graph directionality.
+OmicsIntegrator2 does not consider graph directionality: all edges are treated as undirected, and the output sub-network is undirected.